Corporate Obligations and ResponsibilitiesPromises to Our Employees

 Basic Policy on Employment

 We believe respect for employees’ individuality and fair evaluation of personal growth and results are important in ensuring employees’ demonstration of their maximum potential.
 We offer opportunities to employees with ambition and desire for personal growth, regardless of their age, sex, and nationality.
-As of March 31, 2017, Yahoo!
-JAPAN employs individuals of 11 non-Japanese nationalities: Indian, Indonesian, British, South Korean, Spanish, Sri Lankan, Thai, Taiwanese, Chinese, German, and Mongolian.
+As of March 31, 2018, Yahoo!
+JAPAN employs individuals from various countries and regions including India, Indonesia, U.K., South Korea, Spain, Sri Lanka, Thailand, Taiwan, China, Germany, Mongolia, Myanmar, the Philippines, Vietnam, Hungary and others.

 Employee Demographics (Non-Consolidated)

-Unleashing the talents and passions of employees is one of the core concepts of our approach to human resources.
-To that end, we are taking steps to ensure we provide an environment where each and every employee can freely demonstrate their capabilities and work independently to provide solutions to user concerns.
+Becoming a “People Development Company” is the overall vision to our approach to our human resources.
+To that end, we are taking steps to ensure we provide an environment where each and every employee can continue to grow, freely demonstrate their capabilities and work independently to provide solutions to user concerns.

 In order to become a problem-solving engine, Yahoo!
 Values are created and shared to spell out the desired behavior and judgment of employees.
-To determine if employees are properly representing the values in their daily behavior, we have introduced value evaluation in which employees evaluate each other.
+Yahoo!
+JAPAN employees are expected to be ever-mindful of and act based on the five values, “All Yahoo!
+JAPAN”, “Individual Strength”, “Discover, Propose, Improve”, “Compelling Sense of Ownership” and “Absolute Commitment”.

 Aim to Create a Motivating Work Environment